Broadmeadow railway station

-Broadmeadow railway station is a major regional interchange located on the Main North Line.
+Broadmeadow railway station is a heritage-listed railway station and major regional interchange located on the Main Northern line in New South Wales, Australia.
 The station itself serves the Newcastle suburb of Broadmeadow.
 The station was first opened on 15 August 1887.

 The island platform was accessed by a level crossing at the station's northern end until replaced by an underpass on 2 March 1973 opened by Minister for Transport Milton Morris.
 The station was upgraded to wheelchair accessibility in July 2017.

 Following the electrification of the line from Wyong in June 1984, passenger trains including the Brisbane Limited, Gold Coast Motorail, Grafton Express, North Coast Daylight Express, North Coast Overnight Express, Northern Mail and Northern Tablelands Express changed from electric to diesel traction at Broadmeadow.

-Platforms & services
+Platforms and services

 Broadmeadow has three platforms.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.

-It is also serviced by NSW TrainLink Xplorer and XPT long-distance services from Sydney to Armidale, Moree, Grafton, Casino and Brisbane, as well as daily coach services to Taree.
+It is also serviced by NSW TrainLink Xplorer and XPT long-distance services from Sydney to Armidale, Moree, Casino and Brisbane, as well as daily coach services to Taree.
 These coach services are operated by Busways as routes 150 and 151.

-Track Layout
+Track layout

 Transport links

-Newcastle Transport operates four routes via Broadmeadow station:
+Newcastle Transport operates four bus routes via Broadmeadow station, under contract to Transport for NSW: